Albert Wesker: In the Resident Evil series

 Every game in the series is set in the fictional American metropolitan area of Raccoon City until its destruction at the end of Resident Evil 3: Nemesis.
 Wesker's presence was initially limited to cutscenes in the main Resident Evil games, where he manipulates the series' events from the background.
 He leverages his genius-level intellect to engineer mutagenic viruses to forcefully advance human evolution.
 Wesker's backstory was largely left undeveloped until the release of The Wesker Report, a fictional documentary that details his virology research and role within the Umbrella Corporation.
 Resident Evil 5 reveals the Umbrella Corporation raised Wesker as part of a eugenics program, which offers him the best education but also indoctrinates him into developing misanthropic views and a superiority complex.

 Wesker debuted in the original Resident Evil (1996), where he is the captain of the Special Tactics and Rescue Service (S.T.A.R.S.), a special forces police unit in Raccoon City.
 He initially helps the player by providing supplies and useful information.
 However, the protagonists learn Wesker is secretly working with the Umbrella Corporation to develop mutagenic viruses and bio-organic weapons (BOWs).
 Wesker is seemingly killed after releasing his latest BOW, the Tyrant, which unexpectedly impales him during the game's finale.

 He returned to the franchise after a two-game hiatus in Resident Evil – Code: Veronica (2000) as the game's secondary antagonist.
 He survives his apparent death due to an experimental virus that not only resurrected him after suffering grievous injuries but also endowed him with enhanced strength, speed, and agility.
 Wesker, now working for an unnamed rival to the Umbrella Corporation, conducts a raid on a secret research facility in Antarctica.
-He is defeated by Chris Redfield, who arrives at the facility while searching for his missing sister, Claire.
+He encounters Chris Redfield, who arrives at the facility while searching for his missing sister, Claire.
+Wesker overpowers Chris but spares him as the facility begins to self-destruct.
 Wesker makes a cameo appearance in Resident Evil 4 (2005), where he is revealed to be working with Ada Wong to obtain a specimen sample for further BOW research.

-He is the central antagonist in Resident Evil 5 (2009), where he conspires to release the Uroboros virus across the world and trigger an extinction event.
-He appears in-game as a nigh-invincible boss during the game's penultimate battle, in which he effortlessly dodges and parries most of the player's attacks.
-Chris and his partner Sheva ultimately halt his plans and kill Wesker in an active volcano at the end of the game.
-Despite his demise, his plans continue to drive the plot of the series, as his viral and BOW research causes many of the disasters and outbreaks in the subsequent games.
-The producer of the series has acknowledged that Wesker is indeed dead in the mainline video games.
+Wesker is the main antagonist of Resident Evil 5 (2009), where he conspires to release the Uroboros virus across the world and trigger an extinction event.
+He appears as a nigh-invincible boss, effortlessly dodging and parrying most of the player's attacks.
+Chris and his partner Sheva halt Wesker's plans and kill him in an active volcano.
+The Resident Evil producer Masachika Kawata said that Wesker's death would be permanent and there was "no chance" he would return.
+Nonetheless, Wesker's plans continue to drive the overarching Resident Evil plot, as his research causes many of the disasters and outbreaks in subsequent games.
+Resident Evil Requiem (2026) introduces Zeno, a high-ranking member of the Connections crime syndicate who shares Wesker's appearance, mannerisms, and powers.
+The main antagonist Victor Gideon refers to Zeno as an "imitation", which GameSpot interpreted as implying that Zeno is a clone of Wesker.